Prithul0218/BME-BOP-Hangman/README.md

 Class project for basics of programming 1 at my university (BME).

 ## DETAILED SPECIFICATIONS
+**This is AI generated for now, will improve later to match the real game**

 FEATURE LIST
 • Always 10 misses allowed